 Leave money out of it for now

 Recruiters want to avoid compensation negotiations becoming too heated down the track, so they also avoid contacting candidates who they know are mainly motivated by money.
 When you meet a recruiter to discuss your aspirations, do not emphasise your need for a bigger pay packet, says Aldridge.

 Be a page-one candidate

 Even if you’ve not forged a relationship with a recruiter, you may still get on their radar when they trawl through LinkedIn or external CV databases.
-“But often a LinkedIn search brings up more than 1,000 people and almost always we’ll have to move onto something else before we finish this search – so to maximise your success in being headhunted first, try to get your profile on the first one or two pages of a typical search,” says a former agency recruiter who now works for a global bank in Hong Kong.
+“But often a LinkedIn search brings up more than 1,000 people and almost always we’ll have to move onto something else before we finish this search – so to maximise your success in being headhunted first, try to get your profile on the first one or two pages of a typical search,” says a recruiter at a global bank.

 Get granular with your keywords

 How to achieve the above?
 Start by identifying the keywords (usually skills) that recruiters are likely to search for and include these on your LinkedIn profile and any resumes you’ve uploaded onto databases.
-“But you need to be specific – research the requirements of the role you aspire to, then translate your current experience into the context of that job,” says Lim Chaileng, director of banking, finance and accounting at recruiters Randstad in Singapore.
+“But you need to be specific – research the requirements of the role you aspire to, then translate your current experience into the context of that job,” says Lim Chai Leng, senior director, banking and financial services, at Randstad.
 “Banks are looking for very specific skill sets.
 For example, trade surveillance and transaction monitoring are hot keywords in compliance right now.”

 Don’t overdo your skills